-In addition, the Society propose to offer members a schedule of online talks on relevant topics including professional development, botanical themes and new techniques and materials.
+In addition, the Society has offered members a schedule of online talks on relevant topics including professional development, botanical themes and new techniques and materials.
 In addition, the Society is investigating educational group visits to museums, exhibitions, botanical gardens etc. where possible.
-Several talks and a visit have been arranged for 2022.